herter4171/scale_troubleshoot/Readme.md

 ```

 ## Notes and Current Status
 When you launch a container with the image you just built, either put no arguments after the image name or `/bin/bash -l`.
 For some reason SCALE only works with a login shell (perhaps due to SSHD not running otherwise?), which is the default for the given base image.
-How we are building and installing has worked outside of Docker since day one on instances with the same OS, compilers, package version, and procedures from the top down.

-Currently, it runs our sample model that can't be shared due to company IP for about a half hour without running out of memory RAM, or disk, and the test problem from support crashes after running for a bit in the same manner.
-Neither crash when `mpiexec` is not used, and our `scalerte` doesn't seem to invoke MPI based on running single core when it's not prepended.
+Currently, inside Docker and outside, every input runs for a while without running out of memory RAM, or disk.
+Again, Neither crash when `mpiexec` is not used, and our `scalerte` doesn't seem to invoke MPI based on running single core in the absence of `mpiexec` being prepended.
 Controlling core count only works with `mpiexec -np [cores]`, and the `-N` flag for `scalerte` does not impact process count.

 The main constraint to trying things out is that the Qt and OpenMPI dependencies lag behind what's available via package manager on a recent Linux distro, and building them from source has been an endless rabbit hole.
 OpenMPI encourages using external dependencies to avoid pitfalls, but its dependencies are too recent for SCALE.
-MPICH 3.3 was also tried, but in spite of us running Docker images for codes built on MPICh for years, it failed after half hour as well.
+MPICH 3.3 was also tried, but in spite of us running Docker images for codes built on MPICH for years, including multi-node operation, it failed after running a bit as well.

-Bumping up the size of `/dev/shm` from the default of 64 MB via ` docker run --shm-size="4g"` followed by 8 GB did not help, but it should likely be specified.
+Bumping up the size of `/dev/shm` from the default of 64 MB via ` docker run --shm-size="4g"` followed by 8 GB did not help, but it should likely be specified for Docker runs due to the need with other MPI codes.

 <!-- TODO: SHARE NON DOCKER RESULT -->

 ### Representative Error Output
-The `*.msg` file and `*.out` file do not contain any error messages.
-All we are getting is a non-zero exit, and the following printed to the terminal.
+The `*.msg` files don't not contain any error messages.
+In our `*.out`, common error messages have been
+1. `KENO failed to execute. error code -1`
+1. Segmentation fault with `PMIX ERROR: UNPACK-PAST-END`

+Last of all, the following prints to the terminal.
 ```
 --------------------------------------------------------------------------
 mpiexec has exited due to process rank 0 with PID 0 on